lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

 ![the flag printing function in radare2](images/flag-printer.png)

-The first do...while loop here makes a 0x100 long array of bytes `0x00, 0x01, 0x02 ...
+The first `do...while` loop here makes a 0x100 long array of bytes `0x00, 0x01, 0x02 ...
 0xfe, 0xff`.
 Searching for "0x100 bytes encryption" and it looks like the flag is encrypted with RC4, with the encrypted flag located at `0x7c6e`, and the key at `0x7e06`.
 The key is generated above, from the values at `[di]` across all 8 correct answers to the quiz.

 To me, this was the real beauty of this challenge.
-At the beginning it was astonishing that a PNG file could run a program, a Christmas quiz, when booted as a hard disk.
+At the beginning it was astonishing that a PNG file could run a program when booted as a hard disk.
 Near the end, it was astonishing that you actually _have_ to answer all the questions to get the flag.
+(Or at least most of them, as we'll see)

 So lets answer them!
 (It took me an embarssingly long time to realize that it is _Santa_ asking the questions)